 - a.
 Drawing upon a report prepared on a quarterly basis by the corporate function responsible for handling corporate affairs, monitoring developments in corporate governance-related regulations and domestic and international best practices, and taking steps to inform the Board of Directors should significant amendments be introduced; - b.
 Conducting preliminary examination of the Annual Report on Corporate Governance, for publication at the same time as financial statements-related documentation.

-Activities carried out by the Appointments and Corporate Governance Committee in 2017
+Activities carried out by the Appointments and Corporate Governance Committee in 2018

-The following chart lists the meetings held by the Appointments and Corporate Governance Committee in 2017 (a financial year during which, as noted previously, the Appointments Committee had not yet been allocated responsibility for corporate governance-related issues).
+The following chart lists the meetings held by the Appointments and Corporate Governance Committee in 2018.